ncr/flickr_spy/_posts/2009-12-23-reporting progress.markdown

 _I need to work on soundtrack ;)_

-Anyway, I want to experiment with something.
+P.S.

 As you have noticed there's no RSS here and no comment system.
-I like [Disqus](http://disqus.com/) but lets do the experiment.
-Please comment <a href="http://flickr.com/gp/ncr/w13u8w">here</a> - this is a private link (a guest pass) to flickr comments under the above vid.
-Enjoy.
+For now please comment <a href="http://flickr.com/gp/ncr/w13u8w">here</a> - these are flickr comments under the above vid so you need to have a flickr account ([free signup](http://flickr.com/signup)).